Connect with a certified trainer for free

 When to see a doctor

-If you have a painful tailbone you should see your doctor, especially if your pain persists more than a couple days or if you’ve suffered an acute injury to your tailbone.
-Usually, your doctor can diagnose coccydynia by taking a medical history and conducting a physical examination.
-X-rays or other imaging tests may be ordered to determine if there are bone fractures or other conditions causing your pain.
+If you have a painful tailbone, you should see your doctor, especially if your coccygeal pain persists for over a couple of days or if you’ve suffered an acute coccyx injury.
+Usually, your doctor can diagnose coccydynia by taking a medical history and physical examination so that you can get relief from tailbone pain.
+X-rays or other imaging tests may be ordered to determine if bone fractures or other conditions are causing your lower back discomfort or sitting pain.

 Non-operative treatment